ItsGamerik/get-img/README.md

 9. Now paste the link into your browser and add the bot to your discord server.
 If everything worked, the bot should now be on your discord server!

-*required permissions are: `Send Messages, Send Messages in Threads, Embed Links, Attach Files, Read Message History, Use Slash Commands`
+*required permissions are: `bot, applications.commands, Read Messages/View Channels, Send Messages, Attach Files, Read Message History`

 ## Additional useful links